jdunham2/developer-resources/how-to-shopify-theme-changes.md

 Make your code changes in Shopify CLI Development Environment `std`

+Work off the trunk theme in git
+- live themes are always `master`
+- new site builds that will replace an old site are always on a `new theme` branch
+  - verify the new theme branch name with `git branch`

 After your changes are done get the latest Shopify changes again
 ```
 // stash your changes